Shuanggui

-Shuanggui is an internal disciplinary process conducted by the Central Commission for Discipline Inspection of the Chinese Communist Party (CCP) – and its lower-level affiliates – on members of the Party who are suspected of "violations of discipline," a charge which usually refers to corruption but can occasionally carry other connotations as well.
-The Shuanggui process is conducted in secret, in a system which is separate from ordinary Chinese law enforcement.
-Generally, subjects are isolated from any form of legal counsel or even family visits during the process.
-Some journalists maintain that the practice has been involved in extraordinary renditions.
-It is an extrajudicial process outside of the control of the Chinese State.
+Shuanggui was an internal disciplinary process conducted by the Central Commission for Discipline Inspection of the Chinese Communist Party (CCP) – and its lower-level affiliates – on CCP members who are suspected of "violations of discipline," a charge which usually refers to corruption but can occasionally carry other connotations as well.
+The Shuanggui process was conducted in secret, in a system which is separate from ordinary Chinese law enforcement.
+Generally, subjects were isolated from any form of legal counsel or even family visits during the process.
+Some journalists maintain that the practice had been involved in extraordinary renditions.
+It was an extrajudicial process outside of the control of the Chinese state.

-By the point the party member is informed of their Shuanggui, the party disciplinary agencies have often already found enough evidence behind the scenes to establish guilt.
+By the point the CCP member is informed of their Shuanggui, the party disciplinary agencies had often already found enough evidence behind the scenes to establish guilt.
 As such, being taken to Shuanggui is usually taken as an indictment with presumed guilt despite party regulations which stipulate a presumption of innocence.
 Party investigators often turn the suspect over to the formal system of prosecution, that is, the procuratorate, if the member is deemed to be guilty, which is most times the case.
 The system has been described variously as an effective way to root out corruption but also as depriving its subjects of basic legal rights.
 There have been reports of Shuanggui subjects being tortured to extract forced confessions.

-Etymology

-The term "Shuanggui" means "at an appointed time and place": as "shuang" means double, "gui" meaning appointed, or designated.
-The term is an abbreviation of codified disciplinary procedures inside the Party which states that a member must "be present at a designated time and designated location", hence 'double designated', "...to provide explanations on issues related to an ongoing case."
-The term in Chinese may also used as a passive voice form, for example, someone could be "shuanggui'd”.

-Administrative Supervision Law Article 20 (3) also provides that "personnel under investigation shall not be detained in any manner".
-However, in many cases, personnel may still be detained or even be hurt.
-On 9 April 2013, Yu Qiyi, a state-owned enterprise cadre, was killed during the shuanggui process.
+In 2018, the shuanggui process was superseded by liuzhi or "retention in custody," which expands beyond CCP members to the entire public sector, academics, and business leaders.

 Legal basis

 The legal foundation of the shuanggui system is a matter of some controversy and dispute.
-Both the Chinese Communist Party discipline inspection organs cases inspection regulations Article 28 (3) and the Administrative Supervision Law of the People's Republic of China Article 20 (3) provide that "Order personnel under investigation for suspicion of violating administrative disciplines to make explanations of the matters under investigation at an appointed time and place; however, personnel under investigation shall not be detained in any manner".
+Both the Chinese Communist Party discipline inspection organs cases inspection regulations Article 28 (3) and the Administrative Supervision Law of the People's Republic of China Article 20 (3) provided that "Order personnel under investigation for suspicion of violating administrative disciplines to make explanations of the matters under investigation at an appointed time and place; however, personnel under investigation shall not be detained in any manner".

-Nonetheless, Shuanggui was introduced in 1990 in order to get around the rule that public security departments can detain suspects for no more than 24 hours.